SmashGrade/backend/README.md

 1. Run the server at least once to generate the database, roles and configuration file
 2. Run the command ``` smashgrade add -n "Peter Mueller" -e peter.mueller@hftm.ch -r Kursadministrator ```
-3. The user will get created with the role that was assigned to him.
+3. The user will get created with the role that was assigned to him

 ## Documentation